diodechain/diode-docs/content/docs/Using/tunneled-p2p-dashboards.md

 3\.
 Try it!

-* In your App, click the bookmark - the Brave Browser should launch and the login to your Cockpit dashboard should be displayed!
+* In Collab, click the bookmark - the Brave Browser should launch and the login to your Cockpit dashboard should be displayed!
 * Invite another user / device to your Zone (or setup a second profile) to verify they cannot access the dashboard - their App's Device ID will be different and will be blocked
   * Have the other user try to load the dashboard by clicking on the bookmark.
 They will get a screen that looks like below (the network automatically blocks access from the device to anyone NOT in the allow list):